This post may contain affiliate links. Please see our disclosure policy.

 Pumpkin Cake Ingredients

-• Pumpkin: We’ll use the entire 15-oz can of pumpkin puree to make things easy.
+- Pumpkin: We’ll use the entire 15-oz can of pumpkin puree to make things easy.
 Skip using pumpkin pie filling or fresh pumpkin puree, which tends to be overly moist.

-• Sugar: With granulated sugar and light brown sugar, we’ll achieve a warm, molasses-tinted flavor that’s not too heavy.
+- Sugar: with granulated sugar and light brown sugar, we’ll achieve a warm, molasses-tinted flavor that’s not too heavy

-• Eggs: No need to worry about making these eggs room temperature, they’re fine to use straight out of the fridge.
+- Eggs: No need to worry about making these eggs room temperature, they’re fine to use straight out of the fridge

-How to Make Pumpkin Cake
+How to Make a Pumpkin Cake

-1. Preheat the oven to 350°F. Line a 9×13-inch baking pan with parchment paper.
+First, preheat the oven to 350°F. Then, line a 9×13-inch baking pan with parchment paper or lightly greased foil.

-2. Transfer the wet ingredients into the dry ingredients bowl, scraping clean the bowl.
+Transfer the wet ingredients into the dry ingredients bowl, scraping clean the bowl.
 Stir until well combined.

 Does Pumpkin Cake Need To Be Refrigerated?